-When the weather is very hot and humid outside, our mind usually drifts to things that could keep us cool and sane.
+When the air is very hot and humid, our mind usually drifts to things that could keep us cool and sane.
 We explore ways on how to better regulate the coolness or hotness of our homes to maintain indoor comfort and reduce the workload of our HVAC system.
-Keeping your HVAC system and ventilation unit turned on for a very long time will definitely affect your utility bills and you won’t like it.
+Keeping your heating, ventilation and air conditioning unit turned on for a very long time will definitely affect your utility bills and you won’t like it.

 Messy ductwork, chemical discharges, dysfunctional ventilation unit, and broken fans may indicate that your HVAC system is working double-time to keep you cool despite the heat.
 These things may trap the air circulation in the system and cause it to run even if it is not needed.
 If your ventilation and cooling system is not the right size for your home, it might run continually and struggle to maintain the temperature to some extent.